SAFE SEX: Sex Without Protection - How To Avoid Pregnancy

 Use emergency contraception

-Taking emergency contraceptive tablets is one of the simplest ways for sex without protection to prevent pregnancy.
-Pills for emergency contraception can significantly lower the chance of getting pregnant.
+Taking emergency contraceptive tablets is one of the simplest ways to prevent pregnancy.

-To prevent pregnancy, several emergency contraceptive medications, such as a 24 hour tablet, a 3 day pill, or a 5 day pill, are used.
-The tablets must be consumed within a specific time period in order for them to be effective.
+For birth control, several popular emergency contraceptive methods are available, such as the 24 hour tablet, 3 day pill, or 5 day pill.
+The pills have to be taken within a certain time frame for them to work.

 The medication has higher benefits the earlier you take it.
 These are easily accessible at drug or medical stores.
 There is also a tablet that lasts for one month, but you can only take it with a doctor's prescription since they are dangerous.